debiki/talkyard-prod-one/docs/how-restore-backup.md

 — but stop at step 6: "Edit config values".
 Instead, we'll copy config files from the backup:

-On new server, as root, run the commands below:
+On the new server, as root, run the commands below:

 Replace `BACKUP_ARCHIVES_DIR` and `DB_BACKUP_FILE` etcetera below, with the actual path and file names.